iSOLveIT/protege_owl/_sources/index.rst.txt

   individuals that only have ``hasTopping`` relations to instances of the class ``VegetableTopping``.
   In OWL they keyword only is used for universal restrictions.

-Let’s take a closer look at an example of an existential restriction.
+Let's take a closer look at an example of an existential restriction.
 The restriction ``hasTopping some MozzarellaTopping`` is an existential restriction (as indicated by the some keyword), which restricts the ``hasTopping`` property, and has a filler ``MozzarellaTopping``.
 This